Do you want to connect Google Sheets with WooCommerce?

 Simply click on any of these options to map it to the field.

 For example, in the following image we’re mapping the Billing First Name to a column called ‘First Name.’

 We’re also mapping Billing Last Name to a column called ‘Last Name.’

 Simply repeat these steps to map the right data to each column in your spreadsheet.
 When you’re happy with how the recipe is set up, click on ‘Save.’

 After that, you can go ahead and make the recipe active.
 In the ‘Recipe’ box, click the ‘Draft’ switch so that it shows ‘Live’ instead.

 Your new recipe is now active, and it will automatically record each new WooCommerce order in your Google Sheet spreadsheet.

 At this point, it’s a good idea to test your automation to see that the recipe triggers and performs the right action.

 If you want to add even more automation to your WooCommerce store, then see our guide on how to send Twilio SMS notifications from WooCommerce.

 We hope this article helped you learn how to connect Google Sheets with WooCommerce.
-You may also want to see our expert picks of the best WooCommerce plugins for your store and our ultimate WooCommerce SEO guide to get more traffic.
+You may also want to see our expert picks of the best WooCommerce plugins for your store and how to create a WooCommerce popup to increase sales.